DevilDog2001/osticket-prereqs/README.md

 <img src="https://i.imgur.com/X6a3pHd.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-These four Azure services will be are foundation for the assignment.
-I left out Azure storage from this list due to that service being touch once during the set up of the account.
+These two Azure services will be are foundation for the assignment.
 </p>
 <br />